A conference designed for behavioral health professionals working in the field.

 - a 3-credit-hour graduate level course for continuing education that is aligned with the NSCA School Counselor Academy each fall?
 Watch for more details to be given at the conference.

 - a 1-credit-hour graduate course geared toward counselor education supervision?
-CSL696: Supervision Foundations in Counseling (will be CSL610 in Fall 2022) is a brief introduction to counseling supervision in practice.
+CSL 610: Supervision Foundations in Counseling is a brief introduction to counseling supervision in practice.
 Many counseling professionals are supervising future counselors but may be missing the key steps to make their supervision effective.
-This 1-credit-hour graduate course can be taken in any semester and used for CEUs in counseling or a related profession (Nebraska permits 15 CEs per 1-credit-hour graduate course).
+This 1-credit-hour graduate course can be taken in any semester and used for CEs in counseling or a related profession (Nebraska permits 15 CEs per 1-credit-hour graduate course).